School of Medicine

 Clinical Professor, Psychiatry and Behavioral Sciences

 BioDr.
 Bhati is a board certified neuropsychiatrist with expertise in psychiatric diagnosis, psychopharmacology, and neuromodulation.
 He completed postdoctoral research studying transcranial magnetic stimulation (TMS) evoked potentials in schizophrenia and was a principle investigator for the DSM-5 academic field trials.
 His research experience included roles as an investigator in the first controlled clinical trials of deep brain stimulation and low field synchronized TMS for treatment of depression.
-His current interests include studying magnetic resonance imaging (MRI) and augmented reality to target TMS, vagus nerve stimulation (VNS) for treatment-resistant depression, responsive neurostimulation (RNS) for treatment of fear-related disorders, and focused ultrasound for treatment-resistant obsessive compulsive disorder and depression.
+His current interests include studying magnetic resonance imaging (MRI) and augmented reality to target TMS, vagus nerve stimulation (VNS) for treatment-resistant depression, responsive neurostimulation (RNS) for treatment of impulse and fear-related disorders, and focused ultrasound (FUS) for treatment-resistant obsessive compulsive disorder and depression.
 Dr. Bhati is also interested in expanding the number of interventional psychiatrists and directs a clinical fellowship in interventional psychiatry at Stanford.

 Nikolas Blevins, MD